 - Diarrhea, indigestion, vomiting, or nausea

 - Hair loss around the area under treatment

 - Changes in skin (red or sunburned skin)

 - Pain in the area receiving treatment

 Some adjustments in your life will be necessary when dealing with radiation therapy side effects.
-Your healthcare provider will ask about your symptoms to determine if your treatment is the cause.
+First, your healthcare provider will ask about your symptoms to determine if your treatment is the cause.

-Radiation therapy can affect your bone marrow’s capacity to produce red and white blood cells and platelets, which will show up as low blood counts on a blood test.
+Radiation therapy can affect your bone marrow’s capacity to produce red and white blood cells and platelets, showing up as low blood counts on a blood test.

 The treatment provided for radiation therapy symptoms will depend on the area of the body receiving treatment.
 You may be given medicine to give you some relief from vomiting, indigestion, and diarrhea.